 Now I can start up the container with the mapr-docker-client.sh script.
 If I don't pass a command to the script, I get a shell prompt within the container.
 The prompt shows my user name and hostname.
 For the container, the hostname is the Docker container ID as seen from the Docker ps command.

-The MapR file system can now be accessed using the mount path and cluster name specified previously.
+The MapR Distributed File and Object Store can now be accessed using the mount path and cluster name specified previously.

 From Python, confirm that a TensorFlow session can be created.